OSL Dosimetry for Radiation Detection Badges

 RadiationSafety.com utilizes OSL dosimetry in its radiation detection badges.
-OSL is optically stimulated luminescence; dosimetry measures ionizing radiation dosages.
+OSL stands for optically stimulated luminescence, and dosimetry measures ionizing radiation dosages.
 It allows for measuring exposure to radioactive isotopes over a specific time.
 Many agree that OSL dosimetry is a better alternative to thermoluminescent dosimeter (TLD) technology.

 OSL dosimeter badges are the industry standard used by governments, hospitals, labs, and companies worldwide.
-An OSL dosimeter is a passive form of radiation detection that requires optical stimulation to function.
+An OSL dosimeter is a passive form of radiation detection requiring optical stimulation.
 It detects X-rays, gamma radiation, and beta particles.
-Some of our competitors are saying that “there’s really no difference”.
+Some of our competitors say, “There’s no difference.”
 Read below, and you decide.
-For a lower price, do you want Radiation Safety’s four-element OSL Badges, or do you want older technology that utilizes TLD badges?
+For a lower price, do you want Radiation Safety’s four-element OSL Badges or an older technology that utilizes TLD badges?

 Basics of OSL Technology